Public Health Fundamentals and Principles Certificate Program

 EHS 590 Introduction to Environmental Health (3 credits)

-All of the Certificate’s six required courses are identified by the Master of Public Health (MPH) program at the School of Public Health.
+All of the Certificate’s six required courses are included in the Master of Public Health (MPH) curriculum.
 Students who have completed the CPH-FP and who have been admitted to pursue a MPH may apply these courses to a degree at the School if they have maintained a cumulative grade point average of 3.0 or higher while pursuing the Certificate; have completed the courses within five years of application to the degree program and have fulfilled the admission requirements of the desired degree program.